The Network's internal organisation is based on the following bodies:

 - Established in 1995, the Group of International Relations Officers meets twice per year at the annual UNICA IRO Meetings and at the CP/IRO meeting during the UNICA General Assembly.

 - The Chair of the IRO Group is elected every 2 years and also assumes the role of IRO Observer to the UNICA Steering Committee: she/he participates in the UNICA Steering Committee meetings and discussions, representing IRO's voice and reporting to the IRO Group about the decisions taken by the UNICA Board.

 Working-groups on selected topics are one of the main instruments of the network for encouraging the cooperation of member Universities.

-UNICA has currently eight active Working Groups, which organize annual/biennial workshops and meetings and play an essential role in the organization of UNICA activities.
+UNICA has currently seven active Working Groups, which organize annual/biennial workshops and meetings and play an essential role in the organization of UNICA activities.

 Working Groups' creation and functioning:

 - The creation of a working-group is decided by the Steering Committee or proposed to the Steering Committee by at least three member universities.

 - Each working-group is co-ordinated by a Chair from a UNICA member university, in collaboration with the Steering Committee, the UNICA Secretariat and the representatives of the other UNICA members participating in the Working Group's Core Group.

 - The working-groups are open to non-member universities.